ray-mitchell/meetup-handbook-edits/meetups-gettingstarted.md

 *   Other Groups: contacting local PHP, Javascript, social media, blogging, or open source groups (etc) to tell them about a new WordPress group in town
 *   Websites: city blogs, local tech community message boards or event listings
 *   Twitter: connect with local users who have an interest in WordPress & community
 *   Flyers: if there's a local coffee shop where you see other people blogging or coding, put up a flyer there!
-Same thing with your local coworking space.
+Same thing with your local co-working space.